How is seniority defined?

 Section 11.3 – Leaves to Perform Jury Duty or to Respond to a Subpoena b) Jury Duty

 All coded nurses are eligible to receive educational leave.
 Each July 1 a credit of 40 hours per year is granted to full-time nurses and prorated for part-time nurses.
 There is a 3-month waiting period for new hires.
 The individual nurse shall decide the educational program in which they shall participate.
 You must apply 10 working days prior to the class.

 Section 11.6 – Educational Leave for Registered Nurses

 What types of educational reimbursements are available?

 There are two contractual sources of educational reimbursement: Professional Development Fund (PDF) and Tuition Reimbursement Fund (TRF).

-The PDF fund is a matching fund, meaning the County will reimburse all applicants half of the submitted receipts up to a maximum of $300.00.
-For example, if you submit receipts for $200.00 your reimbursement will be for $100.00.
+The PDF fund is a matching fund, meaning the County will reimburse all applicants half of the submitted receipts up to a maximum of $400.00.
 You may apply to this fund any time during the fiscal year, July 1st to June 30th.
-Additionally, Nurse Practitioners and Clinical Nurse Specialists receive a maximum of $800.00 per fiscal year.
+Additionally, Nurse Practitioners and Clinical Nurse Specialists receive a maximum of $1200.00 per fiscal year.
 You may apply to this fund any time during the fiscal year, July 1st to June 30th.
 This fund will cover tuition, required books, costs related to travel outside the SC County, as well as specialty license certification and recertification.
-In addition, you are eligible for 50% reimbursement of your BRN license through PDF monies.
+In addition, you are eligible for 100% reimbursement of your BRN license through PDF monies.

 The second source of educational reimburse is the TRF.
 Coded nurses are eligible for $750.00 per fiscal year for tuition and books.
 The key to this fund is you must apply for reimbursement in the fiscal quarter in which you are going to take the class.